 And unlike the rise of suburbs of the 1950s, modern residents desire high walkability scores and convenient access to amenities such as restaurants, shops, and bars.
 Millennials and younger generations are less likely than their predecessors to own or drive a car.
 This is in part due to their growing awareness and concern about climate change and energy consumption.

-Another difference is that the modern resident steers away from single-family homes and are attracted to multifamily properties.
-All in all, today’s renters desire the space, affordability, and access to fresh air that the suburbs often provide, but the same caliber of convenience that’s found in cities.
+Another difference is that the modern resident steers away from single-family homes and is attracted to multifamily properties.
+All in all, today’s renters desire the space, affordability, and access to fresh air that the suburbs often provide but the same caliber of convenience offered by cities.

 Approximately 27% of the American workforce works from home at least part-time.
 As you can see, remote work has established itself as a constant in today’s workforce.
 To appeal to remote workers, it’s vital you have amenities that benefit them.
 After all, not all remote workers want to stay inside their apartments all day.